 The last thing you want you do in a busy gym is to fall off the treadmill.
 You can just imagine all the noise and commotion it will cause and what would people think?
 People might know you're a beginner and you'd have to do a walk of shame to another type of equipment that's easier to use.
 The embarrassment would be overwhelming.

 The reality of using a treadmill

 Everyone has to start somewhere.
 If you've bought a treadmill you could be on your own so it's all up to you.
 You need to get on and take the plunge.
-Don't just accept walking, you need to increase the speed and get jogging.
+You can just walk if you need to.
+But if you feel brave increase the speed and get jogging.
 It's like pushing off on a bike.
 Once you take a leap of faith on the treadmill, it becomes second nature.

 At the gym everyone had to start somewhere too.
 If you ask for help fellow gym goer's are more than happy to help.
 They started somewhere just like you.
 If you ask someone for advice they will thoroughly enjoy sharing their expertise.
 That's what gym goer's are like.
 You have nothing to worry about using a treadmill in a gym.

 Have confidence in your own ability or inability

 Some gym goer's may worry they are running or walking slowly and everyone else seems to go quicker.
 Again, this is something you shouldn't worry about.
 Everyone is at their own stage in their fitness aims.
 Some lift heavy weights, some not.
 Some sprint on the treadmill, some don't.
 Gyms are welcoming places.
 No one really cares about how you're getting on, they're busy doing their own thing.

 Whether you're using a treadmill at home or in a gym a classic beginners mistake is going too fast.
 After you've overcome the anxiety about using the treadmill it's important to take things slowly.
 You're not going to achieve maximum fitness in one go.
 And running quicker will not get you there faster.
 You will just be frustrated that you can't run for very long.